PowerBi-Projects/ServiceNow/README.md

-# Service Now Power BI Dashboard Template
+# Service Now Power BI Template

 This Power BI template is used for loading Service Now records from the task table using Rest API.
 I used [Alberto Colombo's blog post](https://blog.kofko.xyz/connect-servicenow-and-powerbi) as a reference to create the template.